MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 1. Select **Add new app**.

-1. Copy the app's app center URL that you'll need later when configuring the wrap project inside Power Apps.
+1. Copy the app's app center URL that you need later when your configure the wrap project inside Power Apps.

     For example, `https://appcenter.ms/orgs/Contoso-sales/apps/Sample-canvas-app-for-Android-OS/`